msilvestro/my-spot/README.md

 ## Start the web app

 - Configure the Firebase project.
-- Runs the app in the development mode:
+- Run the app in the development mode:
   ```bash
   yarn start
   ```